 You see, unlike love, attachment is selfish.
 Many parents want the children to have the life they have imagined for them, which, oftentimes, contradicts what the children may have in mind.
 So they attempt to dominate and control them.
 This is a grave problem because the young ones grow up believing they are dependent on that control, and they likely end up being weak, unhappy adults.

-Other parenting articles are Dear Single Parents, Do Parents Know Best When it Comes to Our Life Choices?, Why I Choose to Remain a Non-Dad for Now — Reflections on Being Childless, and The Parents Dilemma.
-So much for someone who is not a parent, huh.
+Other parenting articles are The Parents Dilemma, Dear Single Parents, Do Parents Know Best When it Comes to Our Life Choices?.
+So much for someone who isn’t a parent, huh.
+Ha.

-The sudden transition from a young, dependent member of a pride to a pride leader doesn’t give the necessary strength or tools needed to endure a novel life away from the family.
+As we have seen, the sudden transition from a young, dependent member of a pride to a pride leader doesn’t give the necessary strength, perseverance, or tools needed to endure a novel life away from the family.
 How would they know how to properly take care of their own pride if they haven’t tried taking care of themselves first?

 ALSO VIEW: